 The strategy we are implementing to realize this opportunity includes systematically upgrading or replacing inefficient equipment with efficient equipment in our buildings.
-For example, in 2019, we implemented 573 projects to improve the efficiency of our buildings, including lighting retrofits and energy management systems, resulting in these buildings becoming a more efficient product.
-Additionally, we continue to pursue LEED certifications for our buildings, and to the greatest extent feasible, Healthpeak requires all new developments to be LEED certified.
-At this time, we are implementing about 3 developments and 3 redevelopments per year.
-The 573 efficiency projects cost approximately \$9 million, and the costs associated with LEED certifications is approximately \$500,000 per building, such as, for example, The Cove in San Francisco, CA. If we are able to certify 6 buildings per year, it could cost us about \$3 million annually.
+For example, in 2020, we implemented 436 projects to improve the efficiency of our buildings, including LED lighting retrofits and energy management systems, resulting in these buildings becoming a more efficient product.
+Additionally, we continue to pursue LEED certifications for our buildings, and to the extent feasible, Healthpeak requires all new developments to be LEED certified.
+At this time, we are implementing on average approximately 5 developments and 5 redevelopments per year.
+The 436 efficiency projects cost approximately \$3.1 million, and the costs associated with LEED certifications is approximately \$500,000 per building.
+For example, our property, The Shore in San Francisco, CA, is LEED Certified Silver, at a cost of approximately \$500,000 to obtain the certification.
+This building is highly desirable due to its "green" features, including 6 acres of open space, walking trails, energy-efficient features, lowwater landscaping, etc. Because of its high desirability, it attracts green-focused tenants in the area and is nearly 100% leased.
+If we are able to similarly certify 10 buildings per year, it could cost us about \$5 million annually.
 The LEED certification cost of \$500,000 per building is based upon an average building size of 100,000 ft2 at \$5 per sqft for high efficiency HVAC equipment replacement and LED lighting replacement.
-Thus, the cost to realize opportunity is calculated as follows: Cost = \$9 million based on sustainability projects + \$3 million for LEED certifications = \$12 million.
+Thus, the cost to realize opportunity is calculated as follows: Cost = \$3.1 million based on sustainability projects + \$5 million for LEED certifications = \$8.1 million.